-Amazon RDS DB Instances are pre-configured with an appropriate set of parameters and settings appropriate for the DB Instance class you have selected.
-You can simply launch a MySQL, Oracle, SQL Server, or PostgreSQL DB Instance and connect your application within minutes without additional configuration.
-If you desire additional control, you can achieve it via DB Parameter Groups provide granular control and fine-tuning of your database.
+Amazon RDS database instances are pre-configured with parameters and settings appropriate for the engine and class you have selected.
+You can launch a database instance and connect your application within minutes.
+DB Parameter Groups provide granular control and fine-tuning of your database.

-Amazon RDS provides Amazon CloudWatch metrics for your DB Instance deployments at no additional charge.
-You can use the AWS Management Console to view key operational metrics for your DB Instance deployments, including compute/memory/storage capacity utilization, I/O activity, and instance connections.
+Amazon RDS provides Amazon CloudWatch metrics for your database instances at no additional charge.
+You can use the AWS Management Console to view key operational metrics, including compute/memory/storage capacity utilization, I/O activity, and instance connections.
 RDS also provides Enhanced Monitoring, which provides access to over 50 CPU, memory, file system, and disk I/O metrics.
 Learn more »

 Amazon RDS will make sure that the relational database software powering your deployment stays up-to-date with the latest patches.
-You can exert optional control over when and if your DB Instance is patched via DB Engine Version Management.
+You can exert optional control over when and if your database instance is patched.
+Learn more »

-Turned on by default, the automated backup feature of Amazon RDS enables point-in-time recovery for your DB Instance.
+Turned on by default, the automated backup feature of Amazon RDS enables point-in-time recovery for your database instance.
 Amazon RDS will backup your database and transaction logs and store both for a user-specified retention period.
-This allows you to restore your DB Instance to any second during your retention period, up to the last five minutes.
-Your automatic backup retention period can be configured to up to thirty five days.
+This allows you to restore your database instance to any second during your retention period, up to the last five minutes.
+Your automatic backup retention period can be configured to up to thirty-five days.

-DB Snapshots are user-initiated backups of your instance stored in Amazon S3 that are kept until you explicitly delete them.
-You can create a new DB Instance from a DB Snapshot whenever you desire.
+Database snapshots are user-initiated backups of your instance stored in Amazon S3 that are kept until you explicitly delete them.
+You can create a new instance from a database snapshots whenever you desire.
 Although database snapshots serve operationally as full backups, you are billed only for incremental storage use.

 Amazon RDS will automatically replace the compute instance powering your deployment in the event of a hardware failure.

-AWS recommends that you run your database instances in Amazon VPC, which allows you isolate your database in your own virtual network, and connect to your existing IT infrastructure using industry-standard encrypted IPsec VPN.
-The VPC functionality is supported by all RDS DB Engines.
-To learn more about Amazon RDS in VPC, refer to the Amazon RDS User Guide.
-In addition, using Amazon RDS, you can configure firewall settings and control network access to your DB Instances.
+AWS recommends that you run your database instances in Amazon VPC, which allows you isolate your database in your own virtual network and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
+You can configure firewall settings and control network access to your database instances.

-Amazon RDS is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon RDS resources (e.g. DB Instances, DB Snapshots, DB Parameter Groups, DB Event Subscriptions, DB Options Groups).
-In addition, you can tag your RDS resources, and control the actions that your IAM users and groups can take on groups of resources that have the same tag and associated value.
-For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only Database Administrators can modify and delete "Production" DB Instances.
-For more information about Resource-Level Permissions, refer to Using AWS IAM with Amazon RDS Resources and Tagging Amazon RDS Resources.
+Amazon RDS is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon RDS resources, from database instances through snapshots, parameter groups, and option groups.
+You can also tag your Amazon RDS resources and control the actions that your IAM users and groups can take on groups of resources that have the same tag and associated value.
+For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only Database Administrators can make changes to "Production" database instances.
+Learn more »

 |Instance Type||vCPU||Memory (GiB)||PIOPS-Optimized